aiidateam/aiida-core/docs/source/restapi/index.rst

     - ``node_type="data.remote.RemoteData."`` selects only objects of *RemoteData* type

 .. note:: If you use in your request the endpoint *io/input* (*io/outputs*) together with one or more filters, the
-    latter are applied to the input (output) nodes of the selected *pk*.
+    latter are applied to the input (output) nodes of the selected *id*.
 For example, the request:

         ::